dneuterman/odin-recipes/README.md

 Project: Recipes

 This is a project to demonstraste a basic understanding of html.
 It consists of an index.html page that lists all the recipes and contains links to separate pages for each recipe.

+Warning: These recipes are for educational purposes only.
+Do not use these recipes.